Wide-angle Image Rectification: A Survey: Performance Evaluation

 \subsection{A Strong Baseline and Benchmark}

 \textbf{Dataset\footnote{The source code, dataset, models, and more results will be released at: \url{https://github.com/loong8888/WAIR}.}.} Existing methods generate their training samples using standard images from different datasets based on different distortion models or with parameters sampled from different distributions.
 Consequently, it is hard to compare all the methods in the same setting.
-To mitigate this issue, we built a benchmark by synthesizing training and test images from three source datasets, ADE20k dataset\citep{zhou_SemanticUnderstandingScenes_2019}, WireFrame dataset\citep{huang_LearningParseWireframes_2018} and COCO dataset\citep{lin_MicrosoftCOCOCommon_2014} based on three distortion models, i.e., the FOV distortion model (denoting ``FOV''), the one-parameter division model (denoting ``DM''), and the equidistant distortion model (denoting ``ED'').
+To mitigate this issue, we built a benchmark by synthesizing training and test images from three source datasets, ADE20k dataset \citep{zhou_SemanticUnderstandingScenes_2019}, WireFrame dataset \citep{huang_LearningParseWireframes_2018} and COCO dataset \citep{lin_MicrosoftCOCOCommon_2014} based on three distortion models, i.e., the \textbf{F}ield-\textbf{O}f-\textbf{V}iew distortion model in Row 4 of Table 2 (denoting ``FOV''), the typical \textbf{D}ivision \textbf{M}odel in Row 5 of Table 2 (denoting ``DM''), and the \textbf{E}quidistant \textbf{D}istortion model in Table 3 (denoting ``ED'').
+Details about these distortion models can be found in Section \ref{distortionmodels}.
+The three datasets are the most common ones in the vision community, and are also often used in rectification, while the three distortion models are the most simple and typical ones for wide FOV cameras.

-ADE20K dataset contains 20k images for training and 2k images for testing, while the WireFrame dataset contains 5k images for training and 462 images for testing.
+The ADE20K dataset contains 20k images for training and 2k images for testing, while the WireFrame dataset contains 5k images for training and 462 images for testing.
 As for the COCO dataset, we used the 40k images in the test set to generate the training samples and the 5k images in the validation set to generate the test samples.
 Each original image was center-cropped with maximum size at the height or width side, which was then resized to $257 \times 257$.
 The distortion parameter of each distortion model is sampled from a uniform distribution within a pre-defined range, i.e., $[-0.02, -1]$ for the one-parameter division model, $[0.2, 1.2]$ for the FOV model, and $[0.7, 2]$ for the equidistant model.
 The training samples are synthesized on the fly during training.